benmvp/react-workshop/src/testing/00-begin/README.md

-# Step 0 - Begin Redux Workshop
+# Step 0 - Begin Testing Workshop

-The goal of this step is to use the [end](../../react/end) of the React workshop as a starting point for learning Redux.
-We will be working in a step-by-step fashion to convert the data layer to use Redux.
-Visit the [final step](../end/) to install and run the finished app locally.
+The goal of this step is to use the [end](../../redux/end) of the Redux workshop as a starting point for learning how to test a React/Redux application.
+We will be working in a step-by-step fashion to test various parts of the React components and Redux data layer.
+Visit the [final step](../end/) to install and run all the tests locally.

 ## Tasks

+Before writing tests for the application, you should familiarize yourself with it by running it and playing around with it.

 You need [node](https://nodejs.org/en/) version 6 or higher.
 Check your node version: